 Tampa, FL 33609

 American Family Care Urgent Care is a walk-in clinic that provides a wide array of healthcare services, including flu shots, sports physicals, and private STD testing.
 Clients can receive testing for such STDs as gonorrhea, syphilis, chlamydia, HIV, HPV, and herpes.
 All testing is discreet, and results won’t be put in clients’ medical records unless the client specifically requests it.
 The clinic accepts most major health insurance and offers affordable payment options for self-pay clients.
-It’s open seven days a week to provide accessibility to all clients, including on weekdays from 8:00 a.m. to 8:00 p.m. and on weekends from 8:00 a.m. to 5:00 p.m.
+The clinic is open seven days a week to provide accessibility to all clients, on weekdays 8 a.m. – 8 p.m., and on weekends, 8 a.m. – 5 p.m.

 6182 Gunn Highway